Italian-American Dishes

 • Pasta as a Side Dish – Served Next to or Underneath Proteins

-• Cheese with Fish – Using Cheese on Fish (e.g. Shrimp Alfredo/Parmesan)
+• Cheese with Seafood – Using Cheese on Fish/Seafood (e.g. Shrimp Alfredo/Parmesan)

 • Overcooked Pasta – As Opposed to Firm or Al Dente/Al Chiodo